 We also need to build on the successes of the Spaces for People schemes while addressing any barriers that they have introduced, locking in the gains that have been made by making the best ones permanent once they have been properly assessed and communities have been fully consulted.

-Investment: Provide sustained, long-term investment that will be sufficient to start to transform Scotland into a country that enables active travel everywhere – starting from 10% of the transport budget, and rising to 20% over the course of the parliament
+Investment: Provide sustained, long-term investment that will be sufficient to start to transform Scotland into a country that enables active travel everywhere – starting from 10% of the transport budget (capital and revenue), and rising to 20% during the council term.

 Calling this ‘investment’ is not just rhetoric.
 Money spent on active travel infrastructure pays back many times the original investment, particularly in public health.
 At a time when we are looking to kick-start our economy again, there can be no better way to pump money into it that won’t just provide an economic boost but also start to tackle the other problems of climate change and persistent health inequalities.